 The Company participated in the Alberta Site Rehabilitation Program ("SRP") which began in 2021 and has received approval for government funding to assist with abandonment activities.
 The Company does not recognize any of the grant income until completion of the individual projects.
-During the year ended December 31, 2022, the Company recorded a reduction in decommissioning liabilities of \$9,500 (2021 - \$43,282) with the offset being recorded as government grant income in the statements of consolidated (loss) income and comprehensive (loss) income.
+During the year ended December 31, 2023, the Company recorded a reduction in decommissioning liabilities of \$nil (2022 - \$9,500) with the offset being recorded as government grant income in the statements of consolidated loss and comprehensive loss.